The center of the asymptotic Hecke category and unipotent character sheaves: The dihedral case

 \subsection{The asymptotic Hecke category for dihedral groups}

-The two $J$-cells of size $1$, $c_0=\{1\}$ and $c_n=\{w_0\}$, have only one possible fusion categorification, as there is only one fusion category with one object, the finite dimensional vector spaces $\mathrm{Vec}$.
+The two $J$-cells of size $1$, $c_0=\{1\}$ and $c_p=\{w_0\}$, have only one possible fusion categorification, as there is only one fusion category with one object, the category of finite dimensional vector spaces $\mathrm{Vec}$.
 The asymptotic Hecke category therefore is this trivial category, we can label its simple object by $B_1$ or $B_{w_0}$ depending on which cell we focus on.

-For the middle cell one can do diagrammatic calculations to see that the associators coincide exactly with the ones from type $A_k$ fusion categories.
-A small example can be seen in \Autoref{ex:non-strict}.
-The close connection of the diagrammatic Hecke category for dihedral groups and the Temperley--Lieb category is due to Ben Elias.
+For the middle cell one can do diagrammatic calculations to see that the associators coincide exactly with the ones from $A_n$-fusion rule categories.
+We do not want to introduce all the notation for diagrammatic Soergel bimodules.
+Alternatively we use a result of Ben Elias that gives a connection of the diagrammatic category in the dihedral case to that of Temperley--Lieb algebras.